ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 The same function can be used for different tests in the suite.
 The tests will be different due to different input data or parameters.

 A test is requiring input patterns, reference patterns and outputs (to be compared to the reference).
-Since the test must not know where is the data and how to get it, this information is provided in the test descriptino file.
+Since the test must not know where is the data and how to get it, this information is provided in the test description file.

 So, the test suite would be: